Artrage/rndmhpns/README.md

 ###	The app in general
 #### The Navbar
 •   It is light-grey, and has two main elemenets: the logo and the hamburger menu
-•   In the top-left corner, it features a bespoke **rndm hpns** logo in orange and grey, matching the app's overall inobtrusive, light and joyful color scheme
+•   In the top-left corner, it features a bespoke **rndm hpns** logo in orange and grey, matching the app's overall inobtrusive, light and joyful color scheme.
 •   In the top-right corner, it features a *hamburger menu*.
 It stays collapsed in all screen sizes.
 This is intentional.
 •   The *hamburger menu* contains three separate links: *about* (**abt**), *contact* (**cntct**), *logout* (**lgt**).
 Each opens in a dedicated modal.
 Thus, the one-pager concept is observed.
 • **cntct** features a fully functional EmailJS **API**, enabling the user to send an email to the developer's active account.
 The contact form will open in a modal.